Kmino-io/kmino-website/src/content/blog/design-vs-tech-debt.md

 ## Definitions (so we fix the right thing)

-- **Design Debt**: Gaps in UX, IA, content, and visual consistency that increase user effort and support load. **Symptoms**: unclear affordances, divergent component styles, redundant flows, naming chaos, inaccessible patterns.
+- **Design Debt**: Gaps in UX, content, and visual consistency that increase user effort and support load. **Symptoms**: unclear affordances, divergent component styles, redundant flows, naming chaos, inaccessible patterns.
 - **Technical Debt**: Code, architecture, and infra shortcuts that raise change risk and slow delivery. **Symptoms**: missing tests, tangled dependencies, no seams for change, copy pasted logic, noisy logs, flaky pipelines.

 Both accrue “interest.”
 Design debt increases drop‑offs and support time.
 Tech debt increases cycle time and defect rates.
 The trick is to treat them as one portfolio with different payoff vectors.